SoftwareHeritage/swh-docs/docs/developer-setup.rst

 This installs basic system utilities, Python library dependencies, development tools, documentation tools and our main database management systems.

-Cassandra and postgresql will be started by tests when they need it, so you don't need them started globally (this will save you some RAM)::
+Cassandra and PostgreSQL will be started by tests when they need it, so you don't need them started globally (this will save you some RAM)::

-  sudo systemctl stop postgresql sudo systemctl disable postgresql sudo systemctl stop cassandra sudo systemctl disable cassandra
+  sudo systemctl disable --now cassandra postgresql

 If you intend to hack on the frontend part of |swh| Web Applications, you will also need to have nodejs >= 14 in your development environment.
 If the version in your